ynnhoj1102/COMPS351F-Group-Project/README.md

 # Library Management System

 A web-based Library Management System built with PHP and MySQL.
-This project is based on the open-source code from [CampCodes YouTube Tutorial](https://www.youtube.com/watch?v=AK2hC0W5dGo).
+This project is based on the open-source code.

 ## Features